Japan 2019 Day 2 Part 1 - Smelling the Flowers in KyotoFeb 27, 2019 9 min read

 February also happens to be the month of school exams so many of the shrines will combine that with the ume blossoms and hold a festival.

-I missed out on this one by a few days though.
+I missed out on this shrine’s festival by a few days though.

 🌸 ~Sweet dango in syrup, lightly dusted with peanut powder~ 🌸